 So the moral of the story is that you need to compare costs when making this decision.

 Do I need to sign up for Medicare if I work for a small company?

 If your employer has fewer than 20 employees, you should enroll in Medicare Part B when you are first eligible.
 Medicare is considered primary, which means it pays before your employer’s insurance pays.

 If you don’t enroll in Medicare, you’ll be without insurance because your company’s plan is considered “secondary”.
-And if you don’t have the primary coverage (Medicare) it means that you don’t have coverage.
+And if you don’t have primary coverage (Medicare) it means that you don’t have coverage.
 Even if you are paying your premium every paycheck.

-That means that you you don’t have insurance…
+That means that you don’t have insurance…

 Before making a decision about Medicare Part B, you should contact Social Security.
 You can do this by dialing 800-772-1213 or visiting your local Social Security office.
 You’ll also want to talk with your HR department or company’s group insurance broker.